williamscale/williamscale.github.io/_nba/shot-diet-defense-centers.markdown

 ![Distance Proportion Rim](https://williamscale.github.io/attachments/shot-diet-defense-centers/dist_prop_rim.png)

 Opponents take slightly fewer shots at the rim with Collins than Wembanyama.
 I did not expect this.
 Of course, other personnel matters and it's just a small piece of the puzzle.
 I would be interested in seeing the same data with other centers around the league to see if there are any outliers.
 Incorporating perimeter defenders into the equation may also reveal interesting results.
 Perhaps centers with lower opponent rim rates are playing alongside better defenders with lower blow-by rates, screen navigation, etc. Gameplan is also a factor here.
-The Spurs may be running ballhandlers off the 3-point line, funneling them into Wembanyama near the rim.
+The Spurs may be intentionally funneling ballhandlers into Wembanyama near the rim.

 ## Rim Defense